syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

 ---

 # Printing
-Report Viewer provides Print button in the toolbar to print a copy of the report.
+Report Viewer provides print button in the toolbar to print a copy of the report.
 The page setup dialog allows to set the paper size or other page setup properties, to see print margins, click Print Layout on the toolbar.

 N> The values you set in the Page Setup dialog box are for current session only.
 When you close the report and reopen it, it will have the default values again.
-The default values for page setup dialog come from the report properties, which are set in Design view.
+The default values for page setup dialog come from the report properties, which are set in design view.

 ## View report in print mode
 Print margins are displayed in Print Layout only, to view report in print mode by default, set the [`printMode`](../api/ejreportviewer#members:printmode) property to true.

 {% highlight javascript %}
         <script type="text/javascript">
             $(function () {